What is Camera Calibration in Computer Vision?

 Figure1 vector representation of x=PX [1]

-Camera calibration is frequently used word in image processing or computer vision field.
-The camera calibration method is intended to identify the geometric characteristics of the image creation process.
-This is a vital step to perform in many computer vision applications, especially when metric information on the scene is needed.
-The camera is often categorized on the basis of a set of intrinsic parameters such as skew of the axis, focal length, and main point in these applications, and its orientation is expressed by extrinsic parameters such as rotation and translation.
-Linear or nonlinear algorithms are used to estimate intrinsic and extrinsic parameters utilizing known points in real-time and their projections in the picture plane.
+The image processing or computer vision field frequently uses the term “camera calibration.”
+The camera calibration method aims to identify the geometric characteristics of the image creation process.
+This vital step is necessary in many computer vision applications, especially when you need metric information on the scene.
+In these applications, you often classify the camera based on intrinsic parameters such as the skew of the axis, focal length, and principal point, while you describe its orientation with extrinsic parameters like rotation and translation.
+Linear or nonlinear algorithms estimate intrinsic and extrinsic parameters by utilizing known points in real-time and their projections in the picture plane.

 Types of Camera Calibration